- This event has passed.

 Admission to the Lecture Programme & AGM is free.
 Donations are welcomed and a there will be an exit collection, £5–£10 would be appreciated as a contribution to the day’s expenses.

 A lunch will be available at Roots and Shoots but this must be booked in advance by email from firstname.lastname@example.org before 20th February 2019.
-The price is yet to be confirmed, but last year it was £8.00, payable on the day.
+The price is £8.00 per person, payable on the day.
 Please remember to state any dietary requirements in your email.

 Speaker: Dr Shona Blair